Our Experience Speaks For Itself

 After undertaking various enquiries HMRC concluded that a business was late in registering for VAT.
 The business records were said to be inadequate by HMRC giving rise to an estimated assessment.
 The business contacted one of our VAT Consultants who made various submissions to HMRC seeking to have the decision revised.
 The VAT Review Officer maintained the position of the Assessing Officer.

-A VAT specialist from firm lodged an appeal with the Tax Tribunal on behalf of the business and submitted a request to HMRC to seek to resolve this matter by way of Alternative Dispute Resolution (ADR).
+A VAT specialist from our firm lodged an appeal with the Tax Tribunal on behalf of the business and submitted a request to HMRC to seek to resolve this matter by way of Alternative Dispute Resolution (ADR).
 HMRC agreed to ADR which allowed us the opportunity to gather further information from HMRC.
-The matter was settled at ADR for an amount of tax of less than £70,000 with no penalties nor interest being charged.
+After discussions with our VAT specialist the matter was settled at ADR for an amount of tax of less than £70,000 with no penalties nor interest being charged.

 Assessments on a business totalling over £130,000 withdrawn by HMRC